sagnikghosh96/recipe_api_IEEE/README.md

 # recipe_api_IEEE
-This an recipe website for IEEE tech recruitment
+This an recipe website for IEEE JU chapter tech recruitment